katyml/GW-Bootcamp-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because by automating the process, it ensures accuracy and consistency
+No configuration was performed manually, which is advantageous because by the process is now easily replicable, and optimized to save time.
 The playbook implements the following tasks:
 - Install docker.io
+- Install pip3
+- Install Docker Python module
+- Increase virtual memory
-- Download
+- Download and launch a docker elk container
-- ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.